allegro/bigflow/docs/cli.md

 BigFlow package offers a command-line tool called `bigflow`.
 It lets you run, build, and deploy your workflows from command-line on any machine with Python.
+It is also possible to generate GCP Logging link.

 BigFlow CLI is the recommended way of working with BigFlow projects on a local machine as well as for build and deployment automation on CI/CD servers.